DGAP-Public Voting Rights: Deutsche EuroShop AG (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: Deutsche EuroShop AG Deutsche EuroShop AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: Deutsche EuroShop AG Correction of a release from 03.02.2017, 11:35 CET/CEST - Deutsche EuroShop AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.